thingsboard/thingsboard.github.io/docs/paas/user-guide/notifications.md

 notification-center-recipients-microsoft-teams:
     0:
         image: /images/user-guide/notifications/notification-center-recipients-microsoft-teams-1-pe.png
         title: 'Click the "Add recipients" button in the upper right corner of the "Recipients" tab.
 A new window will pop up.
 Enter the name of the notification recipient(s).
 Next, select the "Microsoft Teams" type.
 Next, you need to specify the webhook URL for the Microsoft Teams channel where the notifications will be sent.
-In the “Channel name” field, specify the channel you want to send notifications.
+In the “Channel name” field, specify the channel to which you want to send notifications.
 Click "Add";'
     1:
         image: /images/user-guide/notifications/notification-center-recipients-microsoft-teams-2-pe.png
         title: 'The new recipient is added.
 Now you can use it to send a new notification or create a new notification rule.'